Skip to main content

 If Jackson cannot play, the Ravens will turn to either Cooper Rush again or Tyler Huntley.
 Harbaugh declined to state which one would start against the Bears.

-In his two starts with Jackson sidelined, Rush has completed 25 of 39 passes for 251 yards.
-He's thrown four interceptions and zero touchdowns.
+In his two starts with Jackson sidelined, Rush completed 25 of 39 passes for 251 yards, with four interceptions to zero touchdowns.
+He threw for just 72 yards against the Los Angeles Rams before the bye.

-Huntley provided a late-game spark to the Ravens offense against the Los Angeles Rams and has filled in for Jackson against the Bears before.
-In 2021, Jackson was ill on the Ravens' trip to Chicago and Huntley stepped in for a 16-13 victory in which he completed 26 of 36 passes for 219 yards.
+Huntley also has a history of filling in for Jackson against the Bears.
+In 2021, Jackson fell ill on the Ravens' trip to Chicago and Huntley stepped in for a 16-13 victory in which he completed 26 of 36 passes for 219 yards.

 In other good news, left tackle Ronnie Stanley (ankle), fullback Patrick Ricard (calf), linebacker Roquan Smith (hamstring), and cornerback Chidobe Awuzie (hamstring) were all full practice participants on Wednesday, a good sign about their availability for Sunday.